cterence/homelab-gitops/README.md

 # argo

-A cool repo to deploy stuff to a Kubernetes cluster with ArgoCD.

-This is a WIP as I'm in the process of moving my code to GitHub, it's still linked to my GitLab project.
-As of now, this is just a showcase.
+My Kubernetes cluster state.
+Managed by ArgoCD.
+There is a whole lot of stuff here, mostly to experiment.

 ## Bootstrap